 According to Realtor.com, “In May 2021, Katy home prices were up 29.5% compared to last year, selling for a median price of $325K.
 On average, homes in Katy sell after 7 days on the market compared to 38 days last year.”
 Part of this is due to the fact that Katy hosts 17 public schools rated good and higher by GreatSchools, along with 7 private and charter schools.

 According to Cochran, these buyers are snatching up homes here sight unseen and marveling at what they can get for their money in Texas.
 In the current market, Cochran shared that one of her buyers had to compete with 23 other offers, and one of her sellers had 16 offers on her home.

 And Texas is experiencing what a lot of big-acre states are: a rush of buyers from major cities such as California, Seattle, and Portland.
 After a year of rioting, violence, and political upheaval, along with being confined to small apartments in high rises, people are fleeing city life for the calmness of the outdoors.

 Buyers are willing to pay higher prices and sellers are getting multiple offers, but Houston still remains well below the cost of living in other major cities, making it even more attractive.
-Houston had the in the country between 2018 and 2019, adding more new residents than Miami, Atlanta, and Charlotte.
+Houston had the third largest population growth in the country between 2018 and 2019, adding more new residents than Miami, Atlanta, and Charlotte.
 Year after year, people keep moving to Houston, with the population growing another 1.5% last year alone.